maxisses/sensorapp/README.md

-## iot-smartphone-app

-start with:
-npm start
+docker-compose build
+docker-compose up

-local
+## local https serving:
 npx localtunnel --port 3000

-## mosquitto
+## mosquitto TLS

-use certs folder to generate certs: http://www.steves-internet-guide.com/mosquitto-tls/ docker run -it -p 1883:1883 -p 9001:9001 maxmosquitto
+use certs folder to generate certs with the script and name all server cert to server.*** set up mosquitto import cert to chrome (for web testing) import cert to android (just send the ca.crt file via e.g whatsapp and install it)